 In Finland, the duty-free free zone and warehouse licenses have in most cases been granted to municipalities or cities, but one or several commercial operators, approved by the customs districts, are usually in charge of warehousing operations within the area.
 The duty-free storage areas are available to both domestic and foreign-owned companies.
 The free zone area regulations have been harmonized in the EU by the Community Customs Code.

-there was a net inflow of direct investment to Finland, in the amount of 3.1 billion euros: outward direct investment totaled 5.2 billion euros and inward direct investment 8.3 billion euros.
-At the end of 2007, the value of the stock of outward direct investment was 77.6 billion euros and the value of the stock of inward direct investment was 60.2 billion euros.
-Finnish companies' income on foreign direct investment totaled 8.0 billion euros and foreign investors' income on direct investment in Finland totaled 7.0 billion euros.
+In 2007, there was a net inflow of direct investment to Finland, in the amount of $3.1 billion euros: outward direct investment totaled $5.2 billion euros and inward direct investment $8.3 billion euros.
+At the end of 2007, the value of the stock of outward direct investment was $77.6 billion euros and the value of the stock of inward direct investment was $60.2 billion euros.
+Finnish companies' income on foreign direct investment totaled $8.0 billion euros and foreign investors' income on direct investment in Finland totaled $7.0 billion euros.

 No policies exist that govern the export of capital and outward direct investment.
 Holders of capital, Finnish and foreign, can move funds at will.

 For more FDI statistical info See Bank of Finland’s “Finland's balance of payments, annual review 2007”, 10/6/2008 “- report